What Is a Rotary Vane Pump and How Does It Work?

 • Lightweight and compact

-• Discharged liquid is not sensitive to viscosity changes
+• Discharged liquid is not sensitive to changes in viscosity

 • Stable flow rate with low pulsation